Overhead Crane Inspection St. Louis County, MO

 - Frequent Inspections (daily to monthly)

-- A review of existing training and inspection records
+- A review of existing inspection and training records

-- Electronic or written inspection report for your records
+- Written or electronic inspection report for your records

-- Consultation on inspection reports and actionable items regarding mechanical issues, hazards, or opportunities for improvement
+- Consultation on inspection reports and actionable items regarding mechanical issues and hazards or opportunities for improvement

 Overhead Crane Inspection Checklist | Frequent Inspections in St. Louis County, MO and Throughout the Midwest

 Having a frequent crane inspection performed daily or monthly will diagnose problems before they have the chance to develop into accidents that cause expensive downtime.
-Over time, normal wear and tear can eventually catch up and wreak havoc on the components and structure.
-Operational and visual inspections keep the crane in peak performance, which is where we come in!
+Over time, normal wear and tear can eventually catch up and damage the components and structure.
+Visual and operational inspections keep the crane in optimal performance, which is where we come in!

-Frequent inspections in St. Louis County, MO and throughout the Midwest include examining the following items:
+Frequent inspections in St. Louis County, MO and throughout the Midwest include checking the following list of items:

-- Wire ropes – The Engineered Lifting Systems professionals look for broken strands, fraying, kinks, any deformation or damage to the rope structure, loss of lubricant, etc.
+- Wire ropes – The Engineered Lifting Systems professionals look for broken strands, any damage to the rope structure, kinks, loss of lubricant, fraying, etc.

-- Hoist chains and end connections – Our specialists look for distorted links interfering with proper function, excessive wear, twists, and stretch beyond manufacturer’s recommendations.
-If necessary, we add some lubrication.
+- Hoist chains and end connections – Our specialists look for excessive wear, twists, distorted links interfering with proper function, or stretch beyond manufacturer’s recommendations.
+We then add lubrication, if necessary.

 - Functional operating mechanisms – Our St. Louis County, MO and Midwest specialists look for maladjustment.

-- Air or hydraulic systems – We check for leakage or deterioration in lines, tanks, valves, drain pumps, etc.
+- Air or hydraulic systems – We check for deterioration or leakage in lines, tanks, valves, drain pumps, etc.

 - Braking motions – Our specialists ensure that stopping distance is normal and that there is not excessive drift.